biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core.rst

 	│  sync          Sync a pipeline TEMPLATE branch with the nf-core template.                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯

-As shown in the screenshot, nf-core tools provide with some commands meant for users and with some commands meant for developers.
+As shown in the screenshot, nf-core tools provides with some commands meant for users and with some commands meant for developers.
 We will start first discussing how nf-core can be used from a user point of view.

 nf-core for users